Best new cruise ships for 2020

 Carnival's latest "fun ship" will feature a whiz-bang, first-at-sea roller coaster that zooms around 800 feet of track at speeds of up to 40 miles per hour on the ship's top deck -- including a hairpin turn that whips around the vessel's funnel.

-It's the crowning innovation aboard the 5,280-passenger behemoth, the largest in Carnival's 28-ship fleet, which debuts in August.
+It's the crowning innovation aboard the 5,280-passenger behemoth, the largest in Carnival's 28-ship fleet, which debuts in the fall.
 Look out, too, for the line's biggest water park (touting a trio of slides); a 600-foot-long ropes course; a new-for-the-line, suites-only enclave (dubbed "Excel") and a brewery.

 Restaurants from Emeril Lagasse, Guy Fieri and Shaquille O'Neal will be neatly packed into the ship's six themed zones including "Ultimate Playground" and "French Quarter."